 Which service should I choose and why: ICBC or Private?

-For those who have been involved in a car accident, have an ICBC claim number, have an adjustor, and it is within 8 weeks of your accident, ICBC is the rate to pick.
-We currently have no therapists that do direct billing to ICBC, so please select Private if you have been in a car accident and are in need of treatment.
-If you are not on an ICBC case, you can choose the Private rate (this includes those with extended insurance for massage therapy).
+For those who have been involved in a car accident and have an ICBC claim number, and it is within 12 weeks of your accident, ICBC is the rate to pick.
+ICBC pays for 12 treatments (first one is 45 minutes, subsequent are 30 minutes) within the first 12 weeks of your accident.
+If you are not on an ICBC case, you can choose the private rate (this includes those with extended insurance for massage therapy).

 What do you treat as an RMT?

 • Headaches • Neck and shoulder tension • Numbness tingling or weakness in arms or legs

 • Back pain • Whiplash • Work-related injuries (i.e. carpal tunnel or tendonitis)